olibartfast/GPU-Specialization-Capstone-Project/Readme.md

 ### Additional Notes

 - Make sure to adjust the paths and options in the CMakeLists.txt file according to your installation paths.
 - If you don't have a suitable video for testing, you can use a video from the [Trash ICRA 2019 dataset](https://conservancy.umn.edu/handle/11299/214366).
 Please make sure to download the dataset and specify the path to the dataset video in the command.

-### TODO/IN PROGRESS

-- Inference metrics and comparisons using one between yolov8s or yolov8m model
+Tested the video called 'manythings.mp4'